Selecting Compression Therapy Products

 Choosing a Compression Pump

 Some people may need a more concentrated, home-based therapy.
 In such a case, you're probably shopping for a compression pump.
-These specially designed pumps help prevent deep vein thrombosis, help with circulating blood flow, as well as reducing the swelling of legs or arms through active pump pressure.
+These specially designed pumps help prevent deep vein thrombosis, promote blood flow circulation, and reduce the swelling of legs or arms through active pump pressure.
 Pumps operate through use of a sequential compression technique that mimics the body's lymphatic system by moving lymphatic fluid through the body via a multi-chamber pump system.
-Some pumps come equipped with alternating pressure, such as the CircuFlow 5200 Multi Chamber Compression Pump with Two Mode Selections, which are particularly beneficial for individuals with excess edema or brawny tissue.
+Some pumps come equipped with alternating pressure, such as the CircuFlow 5200 Multi Chamber Compression Pump with Two Mode Selections, which is particularly beneficial for individuals with excess edema or brawny tissue.